vestrel00/contacts-android/docs/groups/update-groups.md

 favorites group for all RawContacts linked to the Contact.
 Setting the Contact starred to false removes all group memberships to the favorites group.

-For more info, read [Get set Contact options](./../other/get-set-clear-contact-raw-contact-options.md).
+For more info, read [Get set contact options](./../other/get-set-clear-contact-raw-contact-options.md).